Brighten up this years picnic with our delicious traditional salmon and baby spinach quiche. A perfect addition to your summer lunchtime spread.

 2Preheat oven to 180º/160º fan.

-3Using two large pieces of baking parchment, place the puff pastry onto one lightly floured piece, then lightly dust the pastry with flour before placing the second piece of parchment on top.
+3Using two large pieces of baking parchment, place the pastry onto one lightly floured piece, then lightly dust the pastry with flour before placing the second piece of parchment on top.
 Use a rolling pin on top of the parchment to roll the pastry until it will cover the bottom and sides of your tin.
 Line the tin with the pastry, making sure you have an overhang each side.

 4Take one sheet of the baking parchment and place over the pastry, pushing in around the sides, then place baking beans on top and blind bake for 15 minutes.